Acupuncture for Period Pain

 You can optimise your treatment plan and wave goodbye to painful periods.

-Research on Stress and Acupuncture
+Research on Period Pain and Acupuncture

 In this research, there was a 41% reduction of analgesic medication used by the women in the Real Acupuncture group after their treatment series, and no change or increased use of medication seen in the other groups.